 Finally, a couple of interesting quirks (if you’ve made it this far, you find this stuff interesting.)
 Starbug is in shot at twenty seconds in both IV and V. Kochanski is the most prominent figure in shot in both Series VII and VIII at around 28 seconds.
 There are shots of Holly in both the credits for Series III and V at around the 39 second mark.
 All timings are based on the video above.
 If you spot any more fascinating coincidences do let us know and we’ll write songs about you.

-In the meantime, do subscribe to our brand new YouTube channel and no doubt we’ll bring you some more exciting video updates soon.
+Please subscribe to our YouTube channel and no doubt we’ll bring you some more exciting video updates soon.